-A legally impaired driver who causes an accident where someone else is injured, even slightly, can be charged with the felony of “DUI with injury”.
+A legally impaired driver who causes an accident where someone else is injured, even slightly, can be charged with “DUI with injury”.
 This is true even if the injured person was the driver’s passenger and doesn’t want to press charges.
 Injury DUI is an extremely serious offense because it can be charged as a felony and can result in a prison sentence.
 Anyone facing this charge should consult with more than one experienced Orange County DUI lawyer.

 All DUI defenses are available for this charge plus one additional defense–that the accident was not your fault.
 California Vehicle Code Sections 23153 is the DUI with injury statute.
 But it only applies if you cause the accident.
 Just being in an accident when you are intoxicated isn’t enough to convict you of the offense.
 The accident must be your fault.
 If you were driving while intoxicated and another driver causes an accident, then you could only be convicted of a simple DUI.